Committee Services FAQs

-Can I speak at Meetings?
+Can I speak at committee meetings?

 Members of the public may not speak at ordinary meeting of the Council.
 Exceptions to this are when a petition is submitted to the Council.
 When a petition is submitted to the Council and meets the required criteria, it will be heard at an initial hearing during the next appropriate scheduled Committee meeting.
 The person submitting the petition (petitioner) will be invited to introduce their petition to the Committee who will consider the issue.
 Full information about the process of how the petition is heard can be found in the petition process.